Klipper3d/klipper/docs/Measuring_Resonances.md

 | SCL | 02 | GP1 (I2C0 SCL) |

 The Pico does not include any pull-up resistors.
-Some MPU accelerometer modules include pull-ups, but often they are too large at 10kOhm and must be changed or supplemented by smaller resistors.
+Some MPU accelerometer modules include pull-ups, but often they are too large at 10K and must be changed or supplemented by smaller resistors to put the pull-up in the range 1.6K to 3.3K.

 ![MPU-9250 connected to Pico](img/mpu9250-PICO-fritzing.png)

-###### Recommended connection scheme for I2C(TWI) on the AVR ATmega328P Arduino Nano:
+##### Recommended connection scheme for I2C(TWI) on the AVR ATmega328P Arduino Nano:

 | MPU-9250 pin | Atmega328P TQFP32 pin | Atmega328P pin name | Arduino Nano pin |
 |:--:|:--:|:--:|:--:|